winningproduct/learn-portal/content/5-build/07-technical-debt-mgt.md

 ---

 ## Why
 Technical debt is a form of accumulated bugs or technical shortcuts used during development.
-This should be managed during the product life cycle.However it doesn't mean there should be zero technical debt.
-This is more about managing product code deficiencies in a more effective manner that add value to business & product.
+Technical debt should be managed during the product life cycle.
+However, it doesn't mean there should be zero technical debt.
+It is more about managing product code deficiencies in a more effective manner that adds value to business & product.

 ## How

-When Dealing with technical debt these factors should be considered

-- Feature Development Time
-- Feature Delivery Deadlines
-- Business Impact
-- Current Internal Quality Practices
-- Future Development Cost Impact.

-Integrating technical debt management in the development life cycle can be accommodated via following strategies as follows more information is available in references.
-Persistence is the key.
+When Dealing with technical debt, feature development time, delivery deadlines, business impact, and development cost has to be considered to find a suitable strategy to manage technical debt.
+The following are some of those strategies.
+Once the project team agreed upon a plan, they must maintain adherence.

 - 1 Out of Every 4 Work Items
 - 1 Day a Week